 Aqueous film-forming foam (AFFF) has long been used to fight fires fueled by flammable liquids.
-A recent AFFF Lawsuit (Firefighting Foam Lawsuit)now highlights its health risks.
-You may qualify for legal compensation if exposed to firefighting foam and develop serious health problems.
+A recent AFFF Lawsuit (Firefighting Foam Lawsuit) now highlights its health risks.
+You may qualify for legal compensation if exposed to firefighting foam and developed serious health problems.

-You may qualify for legal compensation if exposed to firefighting foam and later develop serious health problems.
+You may qualify for legal compensation if exposed to firefighting foam and later developed serious health problems.
 AFFF, or aqueous film-forming foam, contains toxic PFAS chemicals.
 These chemicals have links to cancer and environmental damage.
-Several lawsuits now target companies that produced AFFF for ignoring these risks.
+Several lawsuits now target companies that produced AFFF for failing to address these risks.
 This article explains key legal issues, health concerns, and options for seeking justice.

 AFFF, or aqueous film-forming foam, is a specialized firefighting foam used to suppress Class B fires fueled by flammable liquids.
 It contains water, foaming agents, and PFAS chemicals.
 PFAS are synthetic compounds valued for resisting heat, water, and oil.
 However, they are called “forever chemicals” due to their long-lasting presence in the environment and the human body.